 Running a YouTube channel can be a tough job unless you are truly passionate about what you’re doing.

 Although, most of the time it’s not enough: you can love the topics you’re presenting on your YouTube channel, while others might not be quite into it.
 This will result in fewer views and subscribers, which you definitely don’t want as a YouTuber.

-So, one of the keys to being a successful YouTuber is to be passionate about the topics you’re covering, AND choosing topics that align with the interests of the YouTube community.
+So, one of the keys to being a successful YouTuber is to be passionate about the topics you’re covering and choose topics that align with the interests of the YouTube community.

-To help you choose the direction of your YouTube channel, we’ve collected 14 YouTube channel ideas, based on the high number of their subscribers.
+To help you choose the direction of your YouTube channel, we’ve prepared 14 YouTube channel ideas based on the high number of their subscribers.

-So, if you’re interested in becoming a YouTuber with great statistics, it’s the right time to check out this list of potential YouTube channel ideas for beginners.
+So, if you’re interested in becoming a YouTuber with great statistics, it’s the right time to check out this list of best YouTube channel ideas for beginners.